ErikVeland/dotNETQuiz/laravel-backend/README.md

 4. Run `php artisan key:generate` to generate an application key
 5. Run `php artisan migrate` to create database tables
 6. Run `php artisan serve` to start the development server

-However, in this implementation, the Laravel functionality is simulated in the .NET backend.

 ## Database Schema